 The last time we visited the Santa Ynez Valley, things didn’t go that smooth.
-We arrived to the town of Lompoc close to sunset time.
-I wanted to check the scene, the flower fields and La Purisima Mission.
+We arrived at the town of Lompoc close to sunset time.
+I wanted to check the scene, the flower fields, and La Purisima Mission.

 This is the thing, I really wanted to take a look at the Mission (this is something every history freak cherishes).
 I had already missed the place during previous visits so I was very vocal about my desire to come back the next day.

 As you can perceive from the tone of this post, the next day things deviated from the plan but this time there was almost no readjustment at all.
 The morning was spent eating ridiculously delicious sweets around Solvang and driving thru the backroads of the valley.

 After lunch, we stopped at the too-beautiful-to-believe town of Los Olivos.
 We walked around, took a look at the shops and ate some more.
 Around 2:00 p.m., it was getting late to visit the Mission (it closes at 4:00 p.m.).
 I told my husband it was time to go but he said wanted to stay in Los Olivos.